Dino-Kupinic/Schulbuchaktion/docs/developers/pull-requests.md

 ### 📚 Description

-Describe your changes in detail
+Describe your changes in detail.
 Why is this change required?
 What problem does it solve?